 French Opera Cake Recipe

-The classic French Opera Cake, doubled in layers to make six layers of almond sponge cake, three layers of coffee French buttercream, three layers of rich chocolate ganache and topped with a chocolate glaze!
+There’s six layers of almond sponge cake soaked in coffee, three layers of coffee French buttercream, three layers of rich chocolate ganache and topped with a chocolate glaze!

 - Almond Flour – almond flour is what distinguishes the joconde sponge so I don’t recommend swapping it.

-- Sugar – use granulated sugar or super fine/castor sugar for the sponge.
+- Sugar – use granulated sugar or super fine/castor sugar for the sponge, soak and the buttercream.

 - Vanilla – I use vanilla extract here but you can also use vanilla bean paste or artificial vanilla extract.

 - Eggs – use room temperature large eggs.
-If you’re in a pinch, pop them in warm water for 5-10 minutes.
+If you’re in a pinch, place them in warm water for 5-10 minutes.

-- there are also additional egg whites used in the sponge, reserve the yolks for the buttercream.
+- there are also additional egg whites used in the sponge so reserve the yolks for the buttercream.

 - Flour – in addition to almond flour, all purpose flour is used in the sponge.
 This can be substituted for a 1:1 gluten-free flour.